FouadAlkhoury/GraphClassificationRankingFeatures/README.md

-Code and data accompanying the paper:
+Code and datasets associated with the manuscript:

-Improving Graph Neural Networks through Feature Importance Learning.
+Learning to Rank Features to Enhance Graph Neural Networks for Graph Classification.
 Authors: Fouad Alkhoury, Tamás Horváth, Christian Bauckhage, and Stefan Wrobel.

 ## Repository Structure